nkpng2k/mba-python/tutorials/setup.md

 # Setting Up Python and `tepper_stats`

+A short tutorial on how to setup the `tepper_stats` module in your python environment.

 ## Setting Up Tepper Stats Package

 For now, the `tepper_stats` package is not hosted on `pypi`, the official